Bhavna-Gawhade/Purview_01/docs/procedures/Column Lineage.md

 #### 3. Uploading Lineage Data:

 The processed lineage entities (processes) are then uploaded to the client using client.upload_entities(processes).
 This step pushes the lineage data to the data catalog, making it available for visualization and analysis.
+We are currently supporting column lineage between SAP assets.

 #### 4. Output:
 The results of the upload operation are printed in a formatted JSON structure.
 This output provides a detailed view of the entities that were successfully uploaded, as well as any errors encountered during the process.